pivlab/annual_review_of_biomedical_data_science/manuscript.md

 In essence, the omnigenic model proposes a specific mechanism: that the genetic architecture of complex traits is intrinsically interconnected, involving a multitude of genes that contribute to phenotypic variation both directly (core genes) and indirectly (peripheral genes).
 This framework facilitates an understanding of the highly polygenic and often subtle genetic effects on complex traits, shifting the focus from individual genes to gene networks.
-While this proves successful in some fields the model exhibits certain limitations and has faced several criticisms.
+While this proves successful in some fields, the model exhibits certain limitations and has faced several criticisms.

 One major concern is the lack of clear, quantitative methods for identifying peripheral genes or estimating their contribution to heritability.
 While the model suggests that most genetic effects arise from peripheral genes, it remains unclear how to statistically define and measure these effects [@doi:10.1016/j.cell.2018.05.051; @doi:10.20900/jpbs.20170014S8].